rolling-scopes-school/priority-queue/README.md

 ### Priority queue task

-:warning: DO NOT FORK AND SUBMIT PRS TO THIS REPO :warning:
+:warning: DO NOT SUBMIT PRS TO THIS REPO :warning:

 ### Prerequisites
 * Install [nodejs](https://nodejs.org/en/) (>= v6.2.0)